FFR: Accuracy, Prognostic Implications, and Limitations

 - Attention to detail is critical when performing the FFR test.

 - In particular, FFR results should be interpreted with caution in patients with microvascular dysfunction and conditions that can lead to it, left ventricular hypertrophy, severe aortic stenosis, and severely elevated right atrial pressure, as FFR can be artificially elevated, leading to an underestimation of lesion severity.

 - Newer technologies, such as computed tomography-based and angiogram-based FFR, where FFR is mathematically derived from a computed tomography or invasive coronary angiogram, may reduce the need for invasive FFR measurements in the future.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Vascular Medicine, Aortic Surgery, Cardiac Surgery and VHD, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Computed Tomography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and VHD, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Computed Tomography, Nuclear Imaging

 Keywords: Aortic Valve Stenosis, Cardiac Imaging Techniques, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Coronary Stenosis, Exercise Test, Fractional Flow Reserve, Myocardial, Hemodynamics, Hyperemia, Hypertrophy, Left Ventricular, Myocardial Infarction, Myocardial Ischemia, Myocardial Revascularization, Percutaneous Coronary Intervention, Tomography, X-Ray Computed